apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

 # Delete low frequency words and high frequency words from `docs_words`

-To reduce useless words from documents, low frequency words and high frequency words are deleted.
+To reduce useless words from corpus, low frequency words and high frequency words are deleted.
-And to avoid loading on memory, a long document is split into some sub-documents.
+And, to avoid loading on memory, a long document is split into some sub-documents.

 ```sql
 set hivevar:maxlength=1500;